iSaluki/phhs6/content/sixth/Business/Units/nd/SourcesOfFinance.md

 - Money that already exists within the business

 - Advantages
-	- The money is already avaliable
+	- The money is already available
 	- No agreements or repayments needed
 	- Quick
 - Disadvantages
-	- Requires the cash to already exist within the buisness
+	- Requires the cash to already exist within the business
 	- Isn't guaranteed